Montana fly fishing equipment overview

 When you travel a long way for a Montana fly fishing trip, it is important that you maximize your chances for success by having the right equipment.
 Fortunately our guides can take care of everything allowing you to arrive with just a smile.
 We provide rods on our trips and can rent waders (if needed).
 For experienced anglers the following equipment list will provide some guidance on what rods, reels, lines and flies to bring along.

 Our most commonly used rods are 9 foot 5 and 6 weights.
 The best all around rod for fishing large Montana rivers is a 6 wt and the best all around rod for the smaller rivers like the Gallatin is a 5 weight.
 Often we fish two rods when float fishing and rig up a 6 weight for fishing nymphs and a 5 weight for throwing dry flies.
 Our guides provide rods for our guests and most of them carry 6 weights.
 Most anglers prefer a fast action rod for Montana fly fishing to help generate high line speed which helps cut the wind and make longer casts.
 For fishing spring creeks a 9 foot 4 weight is ideal.
 A 3 weight will also do as well as a 5 weight when the wind kicks up but a 4 weight has enough mass to cut some wind while still being delicate enough to not spook trout.
 A medium action rod for spring creeks help with some of the finesse casting.
 For throwing streamers a 6 weight or 7 weight fast action rod is perfect.
-There are many good rod manufactures including Sage, Winston, Scott, Loop, Thomas and Thomas, Redington, Temple Fork, St. Croix and Orvis.
+Our preferred rod brands are Orvis, Sage, G-loomis and Redington.
 If you are purchasing a new rod spend as much as you can - it is the most important part of your arsenal.
 Most rods that retail under $200 are a liability.
 If you only bring one rod to Montana bring a 5 or a 6 weight.
+We carry a full selection of rods to match every situation so just let us know if you have specific questions.

 A reel with a decent disk drag is nice.
 The reel basically just holds your line most of the time so you don't need the highest end reel.
 If cost is an issue put more into the rod than the reel.
-Redington and Temple Fork make some nice lower priced reels in the $100-$200 range that are great for saving some money.
-Other great reels are made by Ross, Galvan, Lampson, Loop and Orvis.
+We recommend Orvis, Ross, Sage and Redington reels.

 Many anglers find a wading staff to be very useful.
 Some of our rivers are very swift and rocky.
 A wading staff that folds up into a belt holder works wonders.